TobTheRock/sframe-rs/README.md

 It is in it's current form a subset of the specification.
 It was forked from the original [goto-opensource/secure-frame-rs](https://github.com/goto-opensource/secure-frame-rs) and is continued here.

-## Differences from the sframe draft

-- no metadata authentication

 ## Supported crypto libraries

 Currently two crypto libraries are supported: